StrangeRanger/identify-root-user-logins-mac-os-x/RLSpy/README.md

 - Any and all users who attempt to either log into the root account or switch users, and are unsuccessful, will be identified and marked down.

 Program Notes/Faults:
-- If a user, user1, became a different user on the system via `sudo su {username}`, and logged into the root account, he or she will not be flagged as the user who logged in as root.
-Instead, the user he or she changed to will take the blame.
-To make it easier to identify the user who really logged into the root account, the program will print out any and all users who use `sudo su` to change to another user's account.
+- If a user with sudo power creates a tmp user and switches to that user, or even an excisting user, any `sudo` or `su` commands executed will cause the switched user to be blamed instead of the actual person.
+Though the culprit must know the password of the user he/she is switching to to successfully execute any `sudo` or `su` commands.
+Since this program identifies individuals who use `sudo su`, in combination with this program and searching through logs, you will be able to find out who the culprit was.
 - Small error: if user inputs their sudo password correctly when executing `sudo su {username}`, but the username does not exist, they will still be marked as `{username} has switched users {X} time(s)`.
 A good method in making sure that the user did switch users is check the /var/log/auth.log under the date that the incident occured.
 Take a look at `root_login_check.odt` to know what to look for.

 Other Notes: